Ertan222/CelestialBodiesPSQL/README.md

 # CelestialBodiesPSQL

-Project was made for freecodecamp's RDBMS and BashScript course.
+Project was made for freecodecamp's Relational Database and Bash Script course.
 First project I used : PSQLDB